Matt is a professional painter who enjoys fishing and metal detecting on the weekend for old coins and rings.

 The red rubber handle on mine came loose after using it only a few times, which was annoying because the handle would slide up and down when cutting plugs.
-I fixed it with some glue, but it was still disappointing that the handle came loose at all, especially after barely using it.
+I fixed it with some glue, but it was still disappointing that the handle came loose at all, especially after using it for such a short time.

 Not long after using this spade, corrosion started forming on the blade.
 I washed off the dirt and dried it after every use, but it still corroded.
 The corrosion isn't horrible, but there are some rust spots on the new blade.